/ceph/src/tools/kvstore_tool.cc:266:1: internal compiler error: Segmentation fault

 std::min_element(prlimit --as --data --rss).
 0 will force GCC's gc to collect whenever possible no matter how small the heap is.

-#5 Updated by Brad Hubbard over 1 year ago
+#5 Updated by Brad Hubbard about 2 years ago

 See https://github.com/ceph/ceph/pull/27479 for a viable workaround.
 Note that this is a bug in gcc7 and the preferred fix is to move to gcc8 however I wanted to add that PR so people had access to the workaround for this, and any future occurrences.